David & David

 David & David (stylized as David + David) was an American rock duo composed of Los Angeles–based studio musicians David Baerwald and David Ricketts.
 They are best known for their debut single "Welcome to the Boomtown" from the album Boomtown.
-The single reached #37 on the Billboard Hot 100 in 1986 and #8 on the Billboard Top Rock Tracks chart.
-It also peaked at 27 in Australia.

 Baerwald and Rickets attributed part of their decision in forming David & David to their dissatisfaction with their previous bands.
-Boomtown was produced by Davitt Sigerson.
-The album peaked at No. 39 on the Billboard 200 and was certified gold in the U.S. by the RIAA.
-The follow-up single, "Swallowed by the Cracks" reached No. 14 on the Billboard Top Rock Tracks chart, while "Ain't So Easy" peaked at No. 51 on the Billboard Hot 100 and No. 17 on the Billboard Top Rock Tracks chart.
+The album Boomtown was produced by Davitt Sigerson and peaked at number 39 on the U.S. Billboard Top Pop Albums chart.
+It was certified Gold in the U.S. by the RIAA.
+The abum also reached number 33 in New Zealand.
+"Welcome to the Boomtown" reached number 37 on the Billboard Hot 100 in 1986 and number eight on the Billboard Album Rock Tracks chart.
+It also peaked at number 27 in Australia.
+The follow-up single, "Swallowed by the Cracks" reached number 14 on the Album Rock Tracks chart, while "Ain't So Easy" peaked at number 51 on the Hot 100 and number 17 on the Album Rock Tracks chart.

 Following the release of Boomtown, David & David embarked on a tour that began in November 1986.
 David & David disbanded shortly after Boomtown, and Baerwald and Ricketts continued to work with other musicians.
-They both collaborated with Sheryl Crow on her debut LP, Tuesday Night Music Club.
+They both collaborated with Sheryl Crow on her 1993 debut LP, Tuesday Night Music Club.

-In 2016 it was reported that the duo were working on a second album.
-The project has since stalled, with no plans to resume.
+It was reported in 2016 that the duo were working on a second album.